Call for EMU Travel Grants 2025

 Congratulations, Dr. Kierczak, on this well-deserved recognition of your outstanding scientific achievements!

-EMU Research Excellence Medal 2021 ceremony
+EMU Research Excellence Medal 2021 Ceremony

 The EMU Research Excellence Medal 2021 ceremony was held at the Cité Centre de Congrès in Lyon during the 23rd General Meeting of the International Mineralogical Association (IMA 2022, 18-22 July).